 How Much Are Student Loan Interest Rates?

-Published January 1, 2018 | Last Updated June 8th, 2023 at 01:07 pm
+Published January 1, 2018 | Last Updated September 15th, 2024 at 08:34 am

 Student Loan Interest Rates

-As you consider how to pay for college and begin to familiarize yourself with how student loans work, you’ll probably wonder how much interest rates are for student loans.
+As you consider how to pay for college and familiarize yourself with how student loans work, you’ll probably wonder how much interest rates are for student loans.
 Your student will have to pay back more than the principal alone – interest can dramatically increase the overall cost of school.

-The good news is that it’s possible to know ahead of time how much student loan interest rates are, and to make wise choices for financing.
+The good news is that it’s possible to know ahead of time how much student loan interest rates are and to make wise choices for financing.

 Federal Student Loans

-Federal loans are the easiest to understand, because they all have the same interest rates and fees.
+Federal loans are the easiest to understand because they all have the same interest rates and fees.
 When you’re looking at a federal loan, they all come from the government and have standardized policies and terms.

 Interest Rates

-Between July 1, 2023 and June 30, 2024, interest rates are as follows:
+Between July 1, 2024 and June 30, 2025, interest rates are as follows:

-• Subsidized and unsubsidized Stafford loans: 5.50%
+• Subsidized and unsubsidized Stafford loans: 6.533%

-• Graduate Stafford loans: 7.05%
+• Graduate Stafford loans: 8.083%

-• Parent PLUS loans: 8.05%
+• Parent PLUS loans: 9.083%

 These fixed rates apply for the life of the loan.
 Every July 1, the government updates the interest rates, but the new rates only apply to new loans taken out during the year.